Hawmex/apriori/README.md

 # Association Rules Learning with Apriori

-This repository contains a command-line application written in Dart that uncovers association rules within transactions.
+This repository contains a command-line application written in Dart that uncovers the association rules within a list of transactions.

 ## Getting Started